1871fotc/fotc/docs/story/index.md

 ??? question "Volunteer - Contribute missing data"

     Do you know about any of the missing data in the Story Index?
 Did you spot an error?
-    Use the **☹︎** sad face button at the bottom of the page to let us know the details.
+    Tell us the details by using the **☹︎** sad face button at the bottom of the page, or email us.

     If you'd like to search for missing data, check out these **[Research Resources](research.md)**.